Contact Us

 Alectryon, “Warrior of the Stone Gaze”

-Provenance: A stone fragment from a petrified soldier
+Splinter: A stone fragment from a petrified soldier

 Alectryon has the soul of a warrior, and is thus a fierce fighter, highly skilled in the use of his spear and shield.
 His mount, Petra, is a cockatrice, the same type of beast which petrified the soldier from whose fragment he was born.
 While combat may be his main focus, he is also a reveler who enjoys nights by the bonfire and sharing wine with his comrades.